 One of the two required on-site parking spaces per lot may be within a driveway.
 No parking spaces in the driveways or garages shall have any encroachments that reduce the size and/or availability of the spaces.
-All parking spaces shall include dimensions of 9' 6" by 19' for each parking space.
-(Condition 4)
+The spaces shall include dimensions of 9' 6" by 19' for each parking space.
+(Condition)